 Desperate for offspring, the Javanese prince ordered the village's dead to be left under a nearby banyan tree so that the stench of flesh would negate the fatal scent of his wife.
 It worked.
 Heirs were produced and the village survived.
 Indebted, the goddess possessed the banyan – called the Taru Menyan, or 'sweet-smelling tree', and after which the village was named – allowing Trunyan's dead to lie in peace, without odour, as a return gift from the goddess.

-Like many graveyards, it's a restful place: until a motorboat of Javanese tourists arrive at the water's edge and disembark.
+Like many graveyards, it's a restful place – until a motorboat of Javanese tourists disembark at the water's edge.
 Skulls are picked up and posed with, femurs are held aloft.
-Groups arrange themselves for snaps on collective camera-phones.
-A Rp.
-100,000 note is left in the woven basket for the half-dozen guides who hang languidly around the tree.
+Groups arrange themselves for selfies.
+A 100,000 rupiah note is left in the woven basket for the half-dozen guides who hang languidly around the tree.
 The tourist band disappears back into the flapping green-and-white waves of the lake as if they had never been.

 It's difficult to see how the Bali Mula of Trunyan can't make more of their lakeside idyll and plentiful history without relying solely on a curiosity that some may find anthropologically fascinating, others macabre and distasteful.

 The lakeside temple is beautiful, its unique ceremonies distinct from the rest of Hindu Bali.
 A walk through the narrow village walkways is eye-opening and humbling.
 The 45-minute hike to the tip of the crater hovering above Trunyan for a misty, ethereal dawn-break is stunning.
-More micro-pockets of Bali Mula people, guarded by family dogs, live on the crater shoulder cultivating corn and tending cows.
+More micro-pockets of Bali Aga people, guarded by family dogs, live on the crater shoulder cultivating corn and tending cows.
 You may be given a gritty black coffee to wake you up at the top.
-And the only people you will meet on the way down are knots of children and old women carrying 10-20 kilo parcels of firewood on their heads to be used for cooking-fires in the village below.
+And the only people you'll meet on the way down are knots of children and old women carrying 10-or-so-kilo parcels of firewood on their heads to be used for traditional cooking-fires in the village below.

 To blacklist a village for its aggression – read real financial desperation combined with poor standards of education, natural mountain bluntness and a healthy distrust of potentially destructive outside forces – is economic damnation indeed.
 And if a visitor feels shunned or unimportant when straying into remote Bali Mula territory – rare if you are polite – it is historical, and nothing new.